 Taken together, Tsavo East and Tsavo West National Parks span over 21,800 square kilometres.
 This vast place is also home to large numbers of animals.

-However, due to its giant size, there is a much lower density of wildlife in Tsavo compared to the Maasai Mara.
-This makes it trickier to spot some of the more elusive animals, and you likely won’t see quite as many overall.
+However, due to its giant size, there is a lower density of wildlife in Tsavo compared to the Maasai Mara.
+This can make it trickier to spot some of the more elusive animals, and you likely won’t see quite as many overall.

-On the plus side however, both Tsavo parks are somewhat cheaper than the Maasai Mara to visit and stay in.
+On the plus side however, both Tsavo parks are considerably cheaper than the Maasai Mara to visit and stay in.

 Backpacking Kenya: Practical Tips

-As is usually the case, hiring your own car is the most convenient option.
+As usual, hiring your own car is the most convenient option.
 It’s also the most expensive.